-Given these changes in the fisheries and the stricter management regulations in place on the East bluefin tuna stock, the SCRS outlined as the main objective to estimate catch rates, that we define as nominal CPUE (CPUE) per vessel (i.e. catch and effort, measured as fishing days from the VMS data that is associated with each vessel) rather than aggregated catches over a large group of vessels and time as was done in SCRS 2020.
-Ortiz et al., 2021 presented preliminary results of the analyses carried out by the Secretariat.
+Given these changes in the fisheries and the stricter management regulations in place on the East bluefin tuna stock, the SCRS outlined as the main objective to estimate catch rates, that we define as nominal CPUE (CPUE) per vessel (i.e. catch and effort, measured as fishing days from the VMS data that are associated with each vessel) rather than aggregated catches over a large group of vessels and time as was done by the SCRS in 2020.
+Ortiz et al., 2021a presented preliminary results of the analyses carried out by the Secretariat.